LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 annotation.
 There is a convention in NavalPlan for methods annotated with ``@AssertTrue`` that names should start with ``checkConstraint`` prefix.

-For example, if you want to check that inside a ``StretchesFunctionTemplate`` different ``StretchTemplate`` are correlative.
+For example, maybe you want to check that inside a ``StretchesFunctionTemplate`` different ``StretchTemplate`` are correlative.
 E.g. if you have a stretch with duration 20% and progress 50%, next stretch should have a greater or equal progress; then a new stretch with duration 40% and progress 30% is not valid it